mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

 The clock of the audio CPUs can also be adjusted from 50% to 200%.
 The nominal value is 100%.
 It can be underclocked and overclocked as well.

+- CPU ASM CORES:
+The following combinations of CPU ASM cores are available:
+Cyclone: It is the M68000 ASM CPU core, faster than the C one.
+Enable it because it seems to have perfect compatibility.
+DrZ80: It is the Z80 ASM CPU core, faster than the C one.
+The compatibility is very limited, use it if the desired game runs ok.
+Cyclone+DrZ80: Both ASM CPU cores are activated.
+More faster.
+Drz80(snd): DrZ80 is only used for the sound CPUs.
+Cyclone+DrZ80(snd): Both ASM cores are activated, DRz80 only for the sound CPUs.
+ALL: All ASM cores are activated.
+None: None of the ASM CPU cores are activated.
+Slower.
+Note that this configuration is automatically adjusted in each game according to an internal compatibility list.

 - Cheats:
 ON: The cheats are enabled.
 To access in game press SELECT+START and enter the "Cheats" menu.
 OFF: The cheats are disabled.